Posted on March 26, 2018 4:45:00 AM

 The objective: To understand the parameters needed for incubators to support forest friendly energy investments - specifically clean cooking, with learning’s from the East African market experience.

 The workshop was hosted by representatives of the UNDP and Dalberg, and attended by a number of leading global innovative enterprises in the clean cooking industry:

 Image: Burn Manufacturing

 Participants, including other stakeholders like the Global Alliance for Cooking Stoves, discussed the potential opportunities and challenges associated with entrance into the DRC marketplace, as well as the specific implementation models – likely to include both incubation of local SMEs and support for the accelerated market entry of global innovators in clean cooking.

-The project – DRC UNDP Sustainable Energy Programme, financed by UNDP/FONAREDD, will support the creation of clean and improved cooking energy SMEs in the DRC – with a focus on enterprises that intend to replicate successful international models.
+The project – DRC UNDP Sustainable Energy Programme, being developed by UNDP for consideration by FONAREDD, will support the creation of clean and improved cooking energy SMEs in the DRC – with a focus on enterprises that intend to replicate successful international models.
 The project is currently looking for partnerships with enterprises and investors interested to engage in the DRC or with country pilots that require de-risking support (around policy, distribution, market information etc.) for market entry and expansion - given the challenges of the DRC business environment.

 Energy Homepage news article Democratic Republic of Congo Event